Does drinking green tea help promote hair growth?

 This means that although there is likely to be some benefit in using green tea for hair loss, it won’t be a complete cure by itself.
 But it could be a useful tool in promoting hair growth and preventing hair loss from androgens.

-To enhance the effect of green tea, some studies suggest that adding soy into your diet will enhance the anti androgen effect.
+To enhance the effect of green tea, some studies suggest that adding soy to your diet will enhance the anti-androgen effect.

 Green tea inhibits inflammation

 Another important way that green tea will help promote hair growth is that it blocks inflammation in the scalp.

 Inflammation is a process which is important in the body to heal and regenerate, but it can also destroy tissues hair follicles as well.

 There are autoimmune causes of hair loss and other inflammatory conditions that some people develop on their scalp, which will slow down hair growth and even cause severe hair loss in some people.

 Green tea is able to regulate the immune system and put the breaks on it when it overreacts, so the inflammatory reaction produced by the body isn’t as strong and therefore there is less damage to the cells and tissues.
 This will allow the hair follicles to regenerate better and continue to produce hair.

 Ex vivo studies have shown that green tea (EGCG) is able to speed up cell proliferation and inhibit apoptosis of normal dermal papilla cells.
 These play an important role in both the morphogenesis and regeneration of the hair follicle itself.

 Researchers hypothesized that the polyphenols in tea were able to increase cell survivability through activation of protein kinase B. It’s a protein which is activated under stress.
 Tea polyphenols, therefore, toughen up the cell so it can withstand harsher conditions.

 In addition to the rate of cell proliferation, they also saw an increase in the ratio of Bcl-2/Bax – which essentially means that or pro-apoptotic signals (cell death signals) were decreased.